 Due to a rise in respiratory system diseases we need to reduce the amount of dust and debris ingested into our lungs and bodies as we carry out our work, one of the best ways to achieve this is to remove as much of the contaminates as possible through a dust extraction system.

-Over the last few years there has been a rapid rise in the availability of dust extraction sanders with some very good systems being introduced from names such as Festool & Mirka.
+Over the last few years there has been a rapid rise in the availability of dust free sanders with some very good systems being introduced from names such as Festool & Mirka.
 Both these manufacturers have top of the range sanders and dust extraction systems, although with the exception of the Mirka handy, a manual sander and hose for any vacuum cleaner predominantly their systems are fairly expensive.

 I therefore set about seeing if I could organize a backup system for my own Mirka for a fraction of the cost.
 Alright I cheated as I already owned the extractor I was going to use on my budget system, good old faithful Henry.